RolandWukovits/AC-Powerwall/README.md

-# AC-Powerwall *current software version 1.02.05/21.12.2020*
+# AC-Powerwall *current software version 1.02.08/30.12.2020*

 This repository contains code and documentation files from my YouTube "The AC-Powerwall Project" on "Roland W" channel.
 Playlist: https://www.youtube.com/playlist?list=PLz3GU7wMX4_P-K7Ht42iucupu2CXGZh10
-It is meant for a controller based on a Mega 2560, and files can be used freely for private purpose!
-While it is appreciated to give an appropriate donation if you have used this code for your work.
+It is meant for a controller based on a Mega 2560, and files can be used freely for private purpose, while it is appreciated to give an appropriate donation if you have used this code for your work.
 Thx

 The project is still ongoing!!!
 Files are constantly changing while code is still developed.
 Please ask for details on progress!